JuliaVlasov/HermiteGF.jl/README.md

 This is an implementation of the method described in the paper

-Anna Yurova and Katharina Kormann [*Stable evaluation of guassian radial basis functions using Hermite polynomials*](https://arxiv.org/abs/1709.02164).
+Anna Yurova and Katharina Kormann [*Stable evaluation of gaussian radial basis functions using Hermite polynomials*](https://arxiv.org/abs/1709.02164).

 Installation